mebusy/notes/dev_notes/Compiler_Introduction.md

 The second phase of the compiler is ***syntax analysis*** or ***parsing***.

  - The parser create a tree-like intermediate representation that depicts the grammatical structure of the token stream.
- 	- by useing the first components of the tokens produced by the lexical analyzer
+ 	- by using the first components of the tokens produced by the lexical analyzer
  - A typical representation is a ***syntax tree***
  	- in which each interior node represents an operation
  	- and the children of the node represent the arguments of the operation.